PHPOffice/PhpSpreadsheet/docs/faq.md

 Spreadsheet\_Excel\_writer, which is the base of our Xls writer.

-We are slowly building up a list of features, together with the different readers and writers that support them, in the "Functionality Cross-Reference.xls" file in the /Documentation folder.
+We are slowly building up a list of features, together with the different readers and writers that support them, in the [features cross reference](./references/features-cross-reference.md).

 ## Formulas don't seem to be calculated in Excel2003 using compatibility pack?